Derisorant/Derisorant/README.md

 <h2 align="center"> About Me 📔 </h2>

 Hello, welcome to my GitHub page! 😊
 I am currently studying Graphic Design & Web development, and intend on using this profile as means to present my personal projects.
 Most my projects are privated / unlisted, so excuse if my contributions look like a desert wasteland.
 Any feedback is highly appreciated, and feel free to use any of my code.
-Although, I do recommend refining it. 😂
+Although, I do recommend refining it beforehand. 😂

 ## 📜 Languages